prettycode/typescript-console-app/README.md

 -   `start` — Installs any missing packages and runs the TypeScript program within a context of the required environmental variables set.
 -   `versions` — Displays the current versions of Node.js and npm.
--   `install:ci` — Deletes the `node_modules` folder and installs packages according to `package-lock.json`.
+-   `install:ci` — Deletes the `node_modules` folder and installs packages according to `package-lock.json` (_not_ `package.json`).
 -   `install:local` — Installs any missing packages.
 -   `outdated:ci` — Reports any packages with newer published version.
 Non-zero exit code if there are any.
--   `outdated:fix` — Updates any existing package to latest _minor_ and patch version, and saves the new version numbers to `package.json` (and `package-lock.json`?).
+-   `outdated:fix` — Updates any existing package to latest _minor_ and patch version, and saves the new version numbers to `package.json` and `package-lock.json`.
 -   `audit:ci` — Runs a security audit without making any changes.
 Non-zero exit code if it finds _any_-severity package vulnerability.
--   `audit:fix` — Updates packages that have security vulnerabilities(, and save the new version numbers to `package.json` and `package-lock.json`?).
+-   `audit:fix` — Updates packages that have security vulnerabilities, and saves the new version numbers to `package.json` and `package-lock.json`.
 Forces _major_ semver version changes if necessary.
 -   `prettier:ci` — Checks if files conform to Prettier's styling rules.
 Non-zero exit code if violations are found.
 -   `prettier:fix` — Automatically fixes Prettier styling violations by reformatting files.
 Run _before_ linting.
 -   `lint:ci` — Checks for linting violations.
 Non-zero exit code if it finds _any_ violations.